Matthew 5:17-32 Lesson 8

 The Sermon on the Mount continues.

-Matthew 5:17-20 teaches God's principles while verses 5:21-32 relate them to our life's circumstances.
+Matthew 5:17-20 teaches God's principles, then verses 5:21-32 relate them to life's circumstances.

 Study Tip: